That dollar amount results from a 47.9% acceleration from $5.1 billion 5 years earlier in 2020.

-From a continental perspective, 67.5% of Nicaragua’s exports by value were delivered to North American countries while 18.3% were sold to importers in Latin America excluding Mexico but including the Caribbean.
-Nicaragua shipped another 8.3% worth of goods to European.
-Smaller percentages went to Asia (5.1%), Africa (0.5%) then Oceania led by Australia (0.3%).
+From a continental perspective, 68.6% of Nicaragua’s exports by value was delivered to North American countries while 20.5% was sold to importers in Latin America excluding Mexico but including the Caribbean.
+Nicaragua shipped another 7.2% worth of goods to buyers in Europe.

-Given Nicaragua’s population of 6.5 million people, its total $6 billion in 2019 exports translates to approximately $920 for every resident in the Central American nation.
+Given Nicaragua’s population of 6.93 million people, its total US$7.52 billion in 2024 exports translates to approximately $1,100 for every resident in the Central American nation.
+That dollar metric equals the average $1,100 per person one year earlier in 2023.

 Nicaragua’s Top 10 Exports

-Nicaragua’s top 10 exports accounted for 87% of the overall value of its global shipments.
+Nicaragua’s top 10 export categories accounted for 86% of the overall value of its global shipments.

-The leading decliner among Nicaragua’s top 10 export categories was sugar and sugar confectionery thanks to a -24.8% drop year over year.
+The leading decliner among Nicaragua’s top 10 export categories was unknitted and non-crocheted clothing or accessories, recording a -26.4% year-over-year drop.

 The following types of Nicaraguan product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.